 Are you an expat suffering from ‘first Christmas in Singapore’ syndrome?
 For anyone far from home and their support network of family and friends, Christmas can be a tricky time tinged with homesickness.
 Around the world, dodgy Christmas jumpers are being pulled out of the cupboards, Santa is heading towards all the shopping malls and the supermarkets are filling with merry tunes and festive treats.
 But for expats?
 It’s often just a stocking full of Christmas FOMO!

-So, for those of us who have upped and left our ‘home’ for a new life overseas, what’s there to do on Christmas?
-There’s certainly no need for festive jumpers here, plus a box of those cookies will set you back a month’s salary and the weather outside is far from frightful.
+So, for those of us who have upped and left our ‘home’ for a new life overseas, what’s there to do on Christmas in Singapore?
+There’s certainly no need for festive jumpers here, and the weather outside is far from frightful.
 Nope, there’s not a whiff of a snowflake, whisper of frost or the tiniest of skiing slopes to be seen.
 Yep, it’s that time of year again when many expats get a big dose of nostalgia and are in danger of feeling somewhat lonely and blue.

 Thankfully, we know exactly how to put the sparkle back into your Yule with our guide to “Christmas as an expat in Singapore”.
 Read on and you’ll be getting all the festive feels right here in your adopted new home.